 “This should be a good one,” said White.
 “Jon has accepted the fight.
 He knows the fans want to see that fight.”

 I can’t say I am surprised.
 Jon Jones recently gave an interview where he said he was interested in coaching on The Ultimate Fighter and also recently said that he’d fight Chael if that’s what the fans wanted.
 I actually sent out a tweet on Monday predicting this exact scenario including the TUF gig.

 Dana White broke the news to the LA Times on Tuesday in a story that has a lot of MMA fans and media scratching their heads.
-Sonnen will go from getting thrashed by Anderson Silva in the second round ..click here to read more
+Sonnen will go from getting thrashed by Anderson Silva in the ..click here to read more